• Skip to primary navigation

 Important Clauses Every Charterer Should Understand

-While charter contracts can be lengthy, several key sections deserve close attention.
+While charter contracts can be lengthy, several sections deserve close attention because they affect how your charter runs in practice, not just on paper.

 Charter Fee & Payment Schedule

-This section details the total charter fee and payment timeline.
+This section details the total charter fee and the payment timeline.
 Typically:

 • A deposit of 30-50% is required to secure the charter